Saurabhbans87/Tutorial/Distributed Tracing.md

 These IDs are propagated via headers in subsequent requests between services.Propagates trace and span IDs automatically add through HTTP headers.

+## How Sleuth Works
+1. Generates a trace ID when a request enters the system.
+2. Assigns a span ID for each operation within the request (e.g., processing in different services).
+3. Propagates trace and span IDs across service boundaries using standard HTTP headers.